Woodwinds at UNO

 - Various minor scales and a sight reading demonstration may be requested

 For saxophonists interested in jazz, see additional requirements under "Jazz Winds."
-Contact Instructor of Saxophone, Dr. Patrick Brown, with questions regarding saxophone auditions (firstname.lastname@example.org).
+Contact Instructor of Saxophone, Dr. Benjamin Nichols, with questions regarding saxophone auditions (firstname.lastname@example.org).

 M.M.
 Music Performance (Graduate)